DaanishTheGreat/HuntersAndHiders/README.md

 Seeker will be able to choose when to see hider location ever x minute interval and the circle will shrink as the game progresses <br />
 <br />
 More Gamemodes to be added..

+## Instructions to Access and Open this Project
+1. Install Unity and Github desktop <br />
+2. Clone this repository to a folder
+3. Open Unity and run from that designated folder